 Take a boat out to Duiker Island and get up close to plenty of playful seals in their watery natural environment!

 Animal Ocean runs 3-hour morning and afternoon trips to Duiker Island, which is home to some 15000 Cape Fur Seals.
 They provide 5mm wetsuits with hoods, as well as booties, vests and gloves to keep the cold at bay.
-The one-hour snorkel / dive takes place between a depth of 1 and 5 metres, exploring the kelp forests around the rocky island which lies inside a marine protected area of the Table Mountain National Park.
-Prices include a professional diving guide, the 15 minute boat trip, snorkelling or diving gear, sweet snacks and hot chocolate to warm you up after your swim.
+The one-hour snorkel/dive takes place between a depth of 1 and 5 metres, exploring the kelp forests around the rocky island which lies inside a marine protected area of the Table Mountain National Park.
+Prices include a professional diving guide, the 15-minute boat trip, snorkelling or diving gear, sweet snacks and hot chocolate to warm you up after your swim.

 In answer to the 'what about the sharks?' question: Great White sharks aren't an issue, because the water is too cold and the reefs around Duiker Island are too shallow and sheltered by thick kelp forests.
 Animal Ocean says: "The well-established and long-running seal watching ships have not seen a shark at the island in over 20 years of operation."

-You can book a swim with the seals on the Animal Ocean Facebook page or on their mobile friendly website with your phone.
+You can book a swim with the seals on the Animal Ocean Facebook page or on their mobile-friendly website with your phone.

 The Abseil Africa team pay close attention to safety, maintaining their impeccable safety record, whilst making sure adventurers have loads of fun too!

 Go-karting is a great activity for rainy days and family or group outings and parties.
 Options include special bookings (12 to 18 drivers), slightly longer block bookings for up to 24 drivers, under 16 group bookings and more.
-The Karting race tracks are open every day of the week from 9:30 during the week and 9 over weekend until 23:00 so this is one of the few night-time adventures on the go.
+The Karting race tracks are open every day of the week from 9:30 during the week and 9 over the weekend until 23:00 so this is one of the few night-time adventures on the go.

 The Sea Kayak Trips rate includes your kayaking guide, an introductory 'how-to-paddle' and safety briefing, life jackets, kayaks and paddles (of course).
-Winter (June to August) is surprisingly a good time to go sea kayaking, because it is less windy and it is whale watching season.
+Winter (June to August) is surprisingly a good time to go sea kayaking because it is less windy and it is whale watching season.